 A national law was passed that requires insurance companies that cover breast removal surgery to also cover all parts of breast reconstruction.
 Insurance will also cover procedures to make your opposite breast match your reconstruction breast such as breast augmentation, breast lift, and breast reduction.

-Your #1 Choice for Breast Reconstruction Surgery in Columbus, Ohio
+#1 Breast Reconstruction Surgeon in Columbus, Ohio

 HOW IT WORKS